 - The domestic production activities deduction.
 See Form 8903. - Certain business start-up and organizational costs that the corporation elects to deduct.
-See page 10. - Qualified demolition and clean-up costs attributable to damage in the Kansas and Midwestern disaster areas.
-See Pubs.
-4492-A and 4492-B. - Certain environmental remediation costs that the corporation elects to deduct.
-See section 198. - Certain qualified disaster expenses that the corporation elects to deduct.
-See section 198A. - · Legal and professional fees. - Supplies used and consumed in the business. - Travel, meals, and entertainment expenses.
+See page 10. - Certain environmental remediation costs that the corporation elects to deduct.
+See section 198. - · Legal and professional fees. - Supplies used and consumed in the business - Travel, meals, and entertainment expenses.
 Special rules apply (discussed later). - Utilities. - Ordinary losses from trade or business activities of a partnership (from Schedule K-1 (Form 1065 or 1065-B)).
 Do not offset ordinary income against ordinary losses.
 Instead, include the income on line 13.
 Show the partnership's name, address, and EIN on a separate statement attached to this return.
-If the amount entered is from more than one partnership, identify the amount from each partnership. - Any extraterritorial income exclusion (from Form 8873, line 52). - Deduction for certain energy efficient commercial building property placed in service during the tax year.
+If the amount entered is from more than one partnership, identify the amount from each partnership.

+- Any extraterritorial income exclusion (from Form 8873, line 52). - Deduction for certain energy efficient commercial building property placed in service during the tax year.
 See section 179D and Notice 2008-40, 2008-14 I.R.B.
 725, and Notice 2006-52, 2006-26 I.R.B.
 1175. - Dividends paid in cash on stock held by an employee stock ownership plan.
-However, a deduction may only be taken for the dividends above if, according to the plan, the dividends are:
+However, a deduction may only be taken for the dividends above if, according to the plan, the dividends are: - a.

-- a.
 Paid in cash directly to the plan participants or beneficiaries; - Paid to the plan, which distributes them in cash to the plan participants or their beneficiaries no later than 90 days after the end of the plan year in which the dividends are paid; - c.
 At the election of the participants or their beneficiaries (i) payable as provided under a or b above or (ii) paid to the plan and reinvested in qualifying employer securities; or - d.
 Used to make payments on a loan described in section 404(a)(9).